CarlaBuongiorno/The-Collector/README.md

 2. On GitHub, go to [CarlaBuongiorno/The-Collector](https://github.com/CarlaBuongiorno/The-Collector).
 3. In the top right, click "Fork".
 4. You will need to create an env.py file with your own values, and create a MongoDB database with the data keys and types as shown above.
 5. You will also need to install all of the project requirements.
-This can be done using the command `pip3 install -r requirements.txt`.
+This can be done using the command:
+    * `pip3 install -r requirements.txt`
 6. Type `python3 app.py` in your GitPod terminal to run your local site of this project.

 ### Making a Local Clone